Are you considering buying a property in Portugal?

 Facebook can also be used to find properties for sale.

-Another way to find a property in Portugal is through a local estate agent (imobiliaria).
-This is a useful way to find properties for sale because estate agents usually have access to properties which are not advertised and sometimes also at more affordable prices.
+Another way to find a property in Portugal is through a Buyer’s Agent.
+This is a useful way to find properties for sale because Buyer’s Agent usually have access to properties which are not advertised and sometimes also at more affordable prices.

 Finding a property in Portugal can be a complicated process, and it is important to be aware of all the processes that may apply to your specific circumstances.